Name: Esther Lee Role: Photographer and Art Director Based in: Seattle, Washington Age: 32

 My mental health’s improved since I’ve moved to Washington.
 The pace for me was a lot different and I think that in turn really put my mind at ease.
 Now that I’m more mentally and emotionally fit, I’ve been working through how to stay motivated, which is a new challenge for me!
 Being considerably new in Washington and adjusting to a different industry culture, and also evolving my working style has put me in a position of needing to find my pace and style again as a photographer and art director.

-7. In the midst of certain struggles, you stated that you relied on faith, your spiritual well being as an element in your overall well being.
+7. In the midst of certain struggles, you stated that you relied on faith, your spiritual wellbeing as an element in your overall well being.
 Can you explain how that works?

-I do something called devotion.
+I do something called devotion for my wellbeing.
 The equivalent to this that is most easily understood would be meditation, but meditating with the Bible, and having the source of what you’re being present with as God.
 I go on my Bible app and go through different plans of life stages.
 It usually takes me about 20 minutes and I take notes!
 Devotions in part help me realize that there are bigger things out there to be concerned about, and learn to make the best out of any situation with perspective.

 8. In your mind and from your own experiences, how do you reconcile faith and religion with modern day therapy and psychology?